rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

    });
    ```

 1. Finally, we want to make the flag clickable and for it to call a function to update the state.
-The final test in the `TodoItem.spec.js` we want to create should simulate this behaviour.
-Implement the `it("call markImportant when clicked", () ` test by first simulating the click of our important-flag and asserting the function `markImportant()` to write is executed.
+The final test in the `TodoItem.spec.js` should simulate this behaviour.
+   Implement the `it("call markImportant when clicked", () ` test by first simulating the click of our important-flag and asserting the function `markImportant()` is executed.

    <kbd>📝 todolist/tests/unit/vue-components/TodoItem.spec.js</kbd>